Research Identifies Effective Practices for Helicopter Noise Management

 Mestre explains that community reaction to helicopter noise is far less understood than community reaction to fixed-wing aircrafts due to a range of sound, operational and psychological factors.
 The location, timing and duration of helicopter noise is often unpredictable due to their wide variety of uses and operational flexibility.
 In addition, there are fewer helicopters than fixed-wing aircraft.
 Therefore, Mestre is currently conducting a second ACRP study titled, “Assessing Community Annoyance of Helicopter Noise.”
 The results are expected to be published in mid-2017.

 Click here to download “Helicopter Noise Information for Airports and Communities.”

 About the ACRP:

 The ACRP is an applied research program that develops practical solutions to problems faced by airport operators.
 It is managed by the Transportation Research Board of the National Academies of Sciences, Engineering, and Medicine and is sponsored by the Federal Aviation Administration.

-L&B is the oldest and most innovative privately owned consultancy dedicated solely to the needs of the commercial aviation community, focusing on solutions for the world's busiest and most challenging airports.
+L&B is the oldest and most innovative privately owned consultancy dedicated solely to the needs of the commercial aviation community, focusing on solutions for the world’s busiest and most challenging airports.
 Our focus on the highly specialized issues of the global aviation industry provides our clients with a level of expertise and vision that cannot be matched by our competitors.
-Through experience, innovation and technology, our ideas are shaping the future of aviation.
-For more information about L&B, visit our website at www.landrum-brown.com.
+Through experience and innovation, our ideas are shaping the future of aviation.

 C: +1 949-349-0671